 Mosquitoes are drawn to persons who produce this chemical and avoid those who do not, regardless of blood type.
-If you’re continuously being bitten, you could be a type O secretor.
+You could be a type O secretor if you’re continuously being bitten.

 2. Body chemistry and bites

 The odor of carbon dioxide also aids mosquitos in locating their prey.
-When we exhale, we all produce this chemical, although the amount varies.
+We all produce this chemical when we exhale, although the amount varies.
 The more CO2 you exhale with each breath, the larger you are in general.
 This is most likely why youngsters are somewhat less likely than adults to get bitten.

 Bacteria on the skin have a part as well.
-Mosquitoes are drawn to people who have high quantities of particular germs on their skin, according to studies.
+According to studies, mosquitoes are drawn to people with high quantities of particular germs on their skin.
 Bite risk was lower in people who had a larger spectrum of microorganisms.
 Unfortunately, you won’t be able to test or control this at home.